Chapter 5:

 Does that mean he would stand idly by if other people were being attacked?
 There is no record of this happening in his presence, but certainly the people were being exploited and downtrodden.
 Did he take up arms against the oppressors?
 No. Rather, he taught a way of life that rendered the oppression of little effect: contentment with bare necessities, faith in God’s sustaining care, hope for a future day of reckoning.
 By forbidding violent armed resistance, he removed any excuse the wicked might have for mistreating the people.
 And he made sure that the oppressors’ wickedness was widely exposed.
 Those who were trying to hide under a cloak of piety found it stripped away, their perfidy laid open for all to see. —Matt 9.36; 5.39-44, 6.19-34, 23.1-4, 23, 27, 28, 33-36; see also Romans 12.18-21, James 1.20.

 The Jews had been expecting and awaiting the arrival of the Kingdom of God for many centuries.
-The prophet Daniel had foretold that “the God of heaven will set up a kingdom that will never be brought to ruin.
-It will crush and put an end to all other kingdoms, and it will stand to times indefinite.”
+The prophet Daniel had foretold that “the God of heaven will set up a kingdom that will never be defeated, nor taken over by any other people.
+It will crush and put an end to all other kingdoms, and it alone will stand forever.”
 (Dan 2.44) This conquering kingdom was to be ruled by the Messiah, which is Hebrew for the "Chosen One," that is, the one whom God chose. (see Dan 7.13, 14.)
 In Greek the word is "Khristos", or Christ.
 This Christ would sweep aside all evil and establish benevolent rule over all the earth. —Isa 11.1-9.

 Would this really ever happen?
 Yes!
-Jesus said: “You must pray, ‘Our Father in the heavens, let your name be sanctified.
+Jesus said: “You must pray, ‘Our Father in the heavens, let your name be revered as sacred.
 Let your kingdom come.
 Let your will take place, as in heaven, also upon earth.’”
 Jesus demonstrated the power this Kingdom will have by working miracles, using holy spirit given to him by his Father.
-The gospels* are filled with accounts of the miracles he performed.
+The four books that tell the story of Jesus’ life, Matthew, Mark, Luke, and John, give eyewitness accounts of the miracles he performed.
 As a sampling, please read Lu 5.12-17, 6.17-19, 7.11-17, 8.43-48, Mark 6.56.
 In these please note the compassion and kindness Jesus expressed to the people he helped.

 These miracles, as wonderful as they were, did not have permanent effect.
 Those cured did continue aging, and finally died.
 But Jesus’ miracles proved that he was sent by God, that he really was the Messiah.
 And his miracles proved that God’s power can solve all human afflictions.
 So the Kingdom, when it finally would come, really would accomplish all that was foretold; yes, it was real.